elunna/nerfhack-changelog/README.md

 Cartomancers will never see wands generate.
 Anytime a wand would spawn it is instead replaced with its equivalent zap card.
 It's important to note that monsters can and will use both zap and summon cards against the player, so it's crucial to collect them as soon as they drop.

 #### Spellcasting overhaul
 Cartomancers do not learn spells in the traditional way, meaning they cannot acquire spells from starting books, reading spellbooks, or receiving gifts from gods.
 Instead, they cast spells instantaneously by reading rulebooks.
 These rulebooks generate with 4-5 charges, and each reading consumes one charge.
 Once all charges are used, the rulebook is consumed and disappears.

 Cartomancers begin the game knowing the identities of all rulebooks, as the title and purpose of a rulebook are typically clear from the cover.
 They always cast spells at expert level, ensuring high proficiency.
 Whilst rulebooks can still be written using magic markers without penalties (unlike when forging cards), they cannot be recharged with scrolls of charging.
-Additionally, cartomancers are able to read rulebooks even when blind.
+Additionally, cartomancers are fortunate enough to know braille, allowing them to invoke their rulebooks even while blind.

 **Card combos:**
 * The 'Z' spellcasting command is instead is used for card combos that the cartomancer gets access to as they level up.